qiqin2017/linux-docker-troubleshooting/README.md

 # Linux & Docker Troubleshooting Toolkit

-A small collection of shell scripts for diagnosing common Linux and Docker server problems.
+A small collection of practical shell scripts for diagnosing common Linux and Docker server problems.

-The toolkit provides simple read-only checks for Docker, disk usage, and TCP ports.
+This project provides simple, read-only diagnostic tools that help identify common issues with Docker, disk usage, ports, and Linux server environments.

+The goal is to make basic server troubleshooting easier for developers, website owners, and Linux beginners.

 ## Features